How to Choose the Best POS System for Your Small Business

 For any small business POS system, cost (initial as well as ongoing), security, PCI compliance, and usability should be the top factors in choosing the best POS system.
 This article helps you understand what to look for in a POS system so you can make the right decision for your business.

-A point-of-sale system (POS for short) lets you ring up sales and accept payments.
+A POS lets you ring up sales and accept payments.
 It’s like a cash register with brains, and it can be broken down into three basic components:

 A POS has hardware that allows you to accept payments.
 If you’re getting a new POS system, you should make sure it accepts all forms of payment including cash, credit cards (especially chip cards), and mobile payments.
 If it makes sense for your business, your POS system should also print receipts, store cash in cash drawers, and scan bar codes.